isomerpages/isomerpages-govtech/media/technews/_posts/2021-02-09-cny2021-digital-hacks.md

 - Standardise the platforms you’ll use: Zoom, Teams or Google Hangouts.
 - Consider the setup of your live stream.
-- Can you camera capture the full table?
+- Can your camera capture the full table?
 - What kind of lighting does your space have?
 - Can your audio visual equipment stand the sticky mess that Lo Hei typically results in?